bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 ### SET THE BOARDING OBJECTIVE RANKS
 Use formidable as your baseline challenge rank for your boarding objective, and adjust up or down to reflect circumstances.
 If you inflicted heavy damage against the enemy in the engagement phase while sustaining few costs yourself, knock the rank down a peg.
 But if you suffered defeats and begin this phase at a disadvantage, increase the challenge.
-If unsure, choose two possible ranks, set the higher as likely, and [[MV_Ask the Oracle|Ask the Oracle (move)]].
+If unsure, choose two possible ranks, set the higher as likely, and [[4 - Moves#ASK THE ORACLE|Ask the Oracle]].

 *44 ADVENTURES AMONG THE ISLES*

 ### LEAP INTO ACTION
-To set your position at the start of the scene, you and your allies roll to [[MV_Enter the Fray|Enter The Fray (move)]].
+To set your position at the start of the scene, you and your allies roll to [[4 - Moves#ENTER THE FRAY|Enter the Fray]].
 Decide your approach, make the roll, and put the fight in motion.

 ### JOIN THE FIGHT
 Envision your actions and reactions, make moves when they are triggered, and use the outcomes of those moves to drive the opportunities, complications, and hardships you encounter.
 Envision yourself amid the chaos of the fight: volleys of musket fire, pitching decks, battle cries, desperate clashes of sword, axe, and cudgel—perhaps even fires, flooding, and falling rigging as one ship or another tears itself apart.

 > [!tip]  Group Play
 > If you are playing with allies, you can work to achieve varying objectives or defend or attack different areas of either ship.
 Keep the spotlight moving between characters to give each their due.
 In solo mode, focus on your objectives and treat the larger battle as frenetic background detail.
 Tension clocks are a handy tool to manage aspects of a boarding action beyond your command or control, such as when your crew tries to hold back attackers while you are otherwise occupied.

 Pile on the drama and intensity, zooming in to give focus to key moments.
 One technique for highlighting an important event or encounter is to create a new objective.
 For example, when you come up against an officer of the enemy ship and square off against them, set a new objective to win the duel.
 Much as side quests can add interesting twists and turns to your character’s larger story, a new objective in a fight builds danger and excitement.

 ### END THE FIGHT
 When your last remaining objective is won or lost, the fight is done.
 What comes next?
 Were you victorious, advancing your goals and building your reputation?
 Was this a pyrrhic victory, forcing you to count the costs?
 Or were you soundly defeated—perhaps even facing the ultimate setback as your ship is sunk, wrecked, or seized?
 Let the fights’ aftermath expand like ripples to deepen your character’s story.